yaoshixin007/MCW-Containers-and-DevOps/Hands-on lab/HOL step-by-step - Containers and DevOps.md

 In this task, deploy the web service using `kubectl`.

-1. Open a **new** WSL console
+1. Open a **new** WSL console.

-2. Create a text file called web.deployment.yml using Vim and press the "i" key to go into edit mode
+2. Create a text file called web.deployment.yml using Vim and press the "i" key to go into edit mode.

     ```bash
     vi web.deployment.yml